whaynes/STCW23/jekyll/assessments/Common/PS-6.md

 ### Condition

-{{ "In a swimming pool or suitable protected waters of sufficient depth." | markdownify }}
+In a swimming pool or suitable protected waters of sufficient depth.

 ### Performance requirement